chenyin9808/Loan-Default-Prediction/README.md

 ## 1. Data Preprocessing

-- Loaded and inspected the dataset
+The following preprocessing steps were performed before model training:

-- Checked missing values
+- Verified that the dataset contained no missing values
-- Verified data types
+- Removed applicants older than 100 years
-- Removed invalid records (e.g., applicants who started working before age 14)
+- Removed records where employment started before age 14
-- Encoded categorical variables
+- Converted categorical variables into numerical representations:
+  - person_home_ownership
+  - loan_intent
+  - loan_grade
+  - cb_person_default_on_file
+- Removed **loan_int_rate** because of its strong correlation with **loan_grade** to reduce multicollinearity.

 ---

 ## 2. Exploratory Data Analysis

-Performed exploratory data analysis to better understand feature distributions and relationships.
+Exploratory Data Analysis (EDA) was performed to understand feature distributions and relationships.

 Main analyses include:

+- Histograms for feature distributions
 - Boxplots for outlier detection
 - Correlation analysis
 - Correlation heatmap
-- Feature distribution visualization

-Since **loan_int_rate** showed a very high correlation with **loan_grade**, it was removed to reduce multicollinearity before model training.
+The analysis showed that **loan_int_rate** was highly correlated with **loan_grade**, so the feature was removed before model training.

 ### Correlation Heatmap